 This wide array of experience, combined with our service approach, is widely recognized throughout Connecticut.

 Over the last ten years, national publication The Bond Buyer has consistently ranked Pullman & Comley within the top five bond counsel firms in the state of Connecticut.
-For the past two years, Pullman & Comley ranked first for Connecticut bond counsel in Bond Buyer’s 2020 Yearend Review, published in March, 2021.
+For the past two years, Pullman & Comley ranked first for Connecticut bond counsel in Bond Buyer’s Yearend Review, published in March, 2021; and in March, 2022.

 News & Insights